 "This Dr. Pike person?
 All right, so what does he have to do with Jane?"

 He bit back the urge to say more, watching Maura's expression carefully and hoping she would be able to connect the dots herself.
 More than once he had seen Jane and Maura together, Jane's hands glove-free—he knew Maura must have noticed those scars, the ones Jane used to so fiercely hide.
-Slowly he saw sorrowful comprehension dawn on Maura's features: someone had to have operated on Jane the night Hoyt had scarred her hands, and Dr. Byron would've been too young at the time to have been the town doctor.
+He saw sorrowful comprehension dawn on Maura's features: someone had to have operated on Jane the night Hoyt had scarred her hands, and Dr. Byron would've been too young at the time to have been the town doctor.

 "Of what?"
 Maura asked breathlessly.
 "He saved her—shouldn't she be grateful to him for that?
 Shouldn't she want to see him because of it?"